iwbdr/iwbdr20/index.md

 ### Proceedings

-All papers accepted for this workshop will be included in the Workshop Proceedings published by the IEEE Computer Society Press, made available at the IEEE BigData Conference.
+All papers accepted for this workshop will be published in the Workshop Proceedings of IEEE Big Data Conference, made avaiable in the IEEE eXplore digital library.

 ### Submission Instructions